FarhanBinShafiq/FarhanBinShafiq/README.md

 <h3>About Me</h3>
 <p>
 Md.
-Farhan Bin Shafiq, a Computer Science graduate from North South University, thrives as a Junior Web Developer at Arced Foundation.
+Farhan Bin Shafiq, a Computer Science graduate from North South University, thrives as a  Web Developer at Arced Foundation.
 Specializing in the MERN stack (React, Node.js, Express, MongoDB), he crafts dynamic web solutions with finesse.
 Farhan excels in backend development, using MySQL and server-side tech for robust systems.
 Passionate about data analysis, he’s mastering Python and Pandas to pivot toward data science.
 His leadership shone as Joint Secretary of NSU’s Computer Club, organizing a national coding contest.
 Recognized by JCI Bangladesh for community impact, he’s a versatile professional.
 Farhan’s drive for innovation fuels his growth in AI and ML.
 He’s eager to collaborate on React and data-driven projects.
 </p>

 <div style="margin: 20px 0;">